-NON-UNIT A&P GRIEVANCE - STEP ONE

-NAME: DATE:

-DEPARTMENT:

-HOME ADDRESS:

-HOME PHONE:

-CAMPUS PHONE:

-University Policy or Regulation Vio plated:

-Statement of grievance including da ate of act(s) or omission(s) complained of:

-Remedy Sought:

-I will be represented in this grievant () Myself () Legal Couns ce by (check one): sel () Other, specify

-l not be processed if the act(s) or omission(s) complained of f any other administrative or judicial proceeding.

-This grievance was filed with the D ean or Director ofon the

-day of, 20 , by (check one)

-() certified or registered, restricted () personal delivery delivery, return receipt requested mail;

-Signature of Grievant

-Date Received: Office of the Dean or Director of:

-By:

-Please provide name, phone, and email address for Legal Counsel:
+NON-UNIT A&P GRIEVANCE - STEP ONE NAME: DATE: DIVISION: DEPARTMENT: HOME ADDRESS: HOME PHONE: CAMPUS ADDRESS & EMAIL: CAMPUS PHONE: University Policy or Regulation Violated: Statement of grievance including date of act(s) or omission(s) complained of: Remedy Sought: I will be represented in this grievance by (check one): () Myself () Legal Counsel () Other, specify .
+I understand that this grievance will not be processed if the act(s) or omission(s) complained of herein are, or become, the subject of any other administrative or judicial proceeding.
+This grievance was filed with the Dean or Director of on the day of , 20, by (check one) () certified or registered, restricted delivery, return receipt requested mail; () personal delivery Signature of Grievant Date Received: Office of the Dean or Director of: Please provide name, phone, and email address for Legal Counsel: